The future is here!

 If you’re a seasoned developer, therefore, I guess you can tell already that setting up a new front-end shouldn’t be a challenge at all.
 But, in case of any difficulties, Vue Storefront comes with multiple tutorials and comprehensive support documentation.
 You can use all that to figure out how to tweak its open-source code.

 If that sounds like something you’d want to do, Vue Storefront is accessible on GitHub.
-And interestingly, it has so far attracted more than 5,000 stars on the platform.
-Looks like it might reach 50,000 before the end of the year.
+And interestingly, it has so far attracted more than 7,000 stars on the platform.

 Ok, not bad at all.
 But, what exactly are merchants enjoying on Vue Storefront?
 Does it really have the features that could push your business to the next level?